kmohenski/20newsgroups_rag/README.md

 A RAG model using using the 20 Newsgroups science and computer messages.

 If you don't want to embed the files yourself you can download them here: [mega.nz link](https://mega.nz/file/uZoxwJqL#-je67pJtlhaz5gd_BcPVd1wSE7-cYige0wo_MbQLhW0)
+You can also download the docker files here: [mega.nz link](https://mega.nz/file/SUZy0aBS#h7nwS-YRJud2r_MpJ_htwDdwFeFTUgQvXJ1TgQooB9Q)

-Streamlit application files are located in [the app directory](app/)
+Streamlit application files are located in [the app directory](app/).

 ### How to run